The Pilgrimage of Gold Star Mothers

 As the Act of March 2, 1929, does not contain any provision for any member of the family to make the trip except the mother or unmarried widow, nor does it permit the mother or widow being accompanied by any member of the family, it is regretted to have to inform you that while your feelings with regard to taking your little daughter to her father’s grave are appreciated, she is not eligible to make the pilgrimage.

 Once Katherine Holley accepted the offer to go on the pilgrimage, she received carefully written and detailed instructions on what to do and what to expect.
-The government paid all of her expenses.
+The government paid for all of her expenses.
 As Col. Richard T. Ellis, Officer in Charge of the American Pilgrimage Gold State Mothers and Widows in Paris wrote, the quartermaster had to develop an organization that could create and operate simultaneously as a hotel, travel, steamship, and welfare bureau.
 In 1930 alone, the quartermaster general provided these services for 3,653 mothers and widows between May 16 and September 22, with each trip lasting approximately two weeks.
 Whenever possible, the quartermaster wanted to organize the pilgrimage with as little disturbance “to the way of living of the Pilgrims as possible” and considered both physical and psychological comforts.
 Pilgrimage Gold Star Mothers

 The age of the women created problems.
 Their average age was between sixty-one and sixty-five, which “reduced the speed with which almost all operations of the Pilgrimage could have been conducted.”
 The methods of travel, the food, and everyday living conditions were different from those to which the women were accustomed.
-The pilgrims visited not only Paris, a large city with all modern conveniences and medical facilities but also small country towns where many of the graves were located.
+The pilgrims visited not only Paris, a large city with all modern conveniences and medical facilities, but also small country towns where many of the graves were located.
 To do this in a country with different laws and customs, the quartermaster needed to obtain special permission to do things that were not customary.
 Where the quartermaster general thought it would not be possible to get such permission, they tried to make such adjustments and compromises that would least disturb the women’s morale.
 The majority of the woman did not speak French, and provisions had to be made for bilingual field personnel.
 The nature of the visit also presented problems.
-Col. Ellis wrote that the trip “was in no sense a holiday or a pleasure trip but on the other hand it was necessary to prevent over-emphasis of the sentimental side in order to prevent morbidness or hysteria.”
+Col. Ellis wrote that the trip “was in no sense a holiday or a pleasure trip, but on the other hand it was necessary to prevent over-emphasis of the sentimental side to prevent morbidness or hysteria.”
 Pilgrimage Gold Star Mothers

 In Remembering War the American Way, G. Kurt Piehler writes that the pilgrimage united different women: “Socialites and farm women; Catholics, Protestants, and Jews; native-born and foreign-born.”
 There was one difference, however–race.
 Membership in the Gold Star Mothers Association was limited to white women.
 African American women who made the pilgrimage were segregated from the white pilgrims.
 For example, white women traveled on luxury liners; African American women, in commercial steamers.